cicorias/Castle-Winbuntu/README.md

 While upgrading was perhaps the right decision for several other reasons, it really didn't resolve either of the issues I'd sought to remedy initially; the YCM plugin still complained about the version of Vim, and `sudo apt-get install` now seemed even more busted than ever, having now added a decorative new `tty error` to it's limited output.
 I finally resolved this by downgrading several packages (--see the `wget`, `dpkg -i` commands and `/dev/tty` permissions changes noted above...), however each time I was subsequently tempted to run `sudo apt-get update`, I reflexively hesitated, - wondering if doing so might upset the seemingly fragile balance I'd worked to achieve.
 Again, in retrospect these issues were highly build/environment specific, (and I'll admit due in part to my misunderstanding of how sudo/root actually works with environment variables in WSL), and would seem comparitively rare, especially for those who have already checked their build version for known issues ;) In any case, since this was a much less straightforward and time-consuming process than I had anticipated, I'm including this information in case it might be useful to those as impetuous/impatient as myself :)

+## Acknowledgements!

-On that note, I'd also like to send a super-appreciative shout-out for all those who so generously share their time and effort on Github assisting others in building and shaping rapidly deployable configurations.
+I'd also like to send a super-appreciative shout-out to all those who so generously share their time and effort on Github assisting others in building and shaping rapidly deployable configurations.
 The bulk of my dotfiles are really just a curation of extremely useful things I've either lightly iterated on, --or simply lifted outright from others.
 Several are sourced from [Jessie Frazelle](https://github.com/jessfraz/dotfiles), who through her work with Docker, Google, (and now Microsoft!), continues to impressively shape many notable innovations while still promoting OSS and remaining unfailingly generous in sharing her collected functions, aliases, and remarkably empathic and insightful guidance on a range of engineering/development issues, -- and also [Nate Mccurdy](https://github.com/natemccurdy/dotfiles) from Puppet, who - in addition to providing the principal inspiration for this repo - continues to generously offer his elegantly tailored, thoughtfully maintained and rigorously "customer-prem battle-tested" configuration for a rapidly deployable Ruby/Puppet development workflow  --- *You constantly inspire me through your intelligence and generosity* --- *Thank you both!*

 Moving on now...